jieyu/maple/README.md

 First, you need to set two environment variables.

     $ export PIN_HOME=/path/to/pin/home
+    $ export PROTOBUF_HOME=/path/to/protobuf/home

-This could point to a regular Pin kit or a PinPlay kit.
+PIN_HOME  could point to a regular Pin kit or a PinPlay kit.
 Make sure you build/install PinPlay tools first.

         $ cd $PIN_HOME/extras/pinplay/example
         $ make

-    $ export PROTOBUF_HOME=/path/to/protobuf/home

 Then, you can build Maple by using make.
 By default, the debug version will be built.
 One can also choose to build the release version by specifying the compile type as follows.